Nadine-Mousa/StyleHub/README.md

 # ASP.NET Core MVC 8 Website

 ## Description
 A dynamic e-commerce platform 🛍️ featuring a diverse range of products categorized into Men's Clothing, Women's Clothing , Children's Clothing , and Accessories .
 Users can easily register, log in , and manage their profiles.
-The application facilitates seamless shopping experiences 🛒, allowing users to browse products, add items to their favorites and carts 🛒, and securely place orders with online payment options .
+The application facilitates seamless shopping experiences 🛒, allowing users to browse products, add items to their favorites and carts, and securely place orders with online payment options .
 It offers a streamlined interface for tracking orders and receiving notifications, ensuring a smooth and secure shopping journey.
 Administrators gain control over products, categories, users, roles, and more, ensuring seamless oversight and customization 🛠️.

 ## Features